 To think the degree that sits below the workstation I write from is from a middle states accredited college that doesn't exist anymore is sad and downright depressing.
 To see online both campuses being made available in bankruptcy via separate sealed-bid sales was hard to believe.

-So instead, NCF Capital Ltd., later learned to operate under the name Mercury International of Delaware had the 2nd highest bid at $26.1 become the actual buyer.
-They were identified in court documents as "An educational end-user."
+NCF Capital Ltd., which operates under the name Mercury International of Delaware had the 2nd highest bid at $26.1.
+They become the buyer in 2017 and were identified in court documents as "An educational end-user."